xapian/xapian/xapian-core/docs/geospatial.rst

 distance, you can also use the LatLongDistancePostingSource.
-Beware that getting the right balance of weights is tricky: there is little solid theoretical basis for this, so the best approach is often to try various different parameters, evalutate the results, and settle on the best.
+Beware that getting the right balance of weights is tricky: there is little solid theoretical basis for this, so the best approach is often to try various different parameters, evaluate the results, and settle on the best.
 The LatLongDistancePostingSource returns a weight of 1.0 for a document which is at the specified location, and a lower, but always positive, weight for points further away.
 It has two parameters, k1 and k2, which control how fast the